theodormoroianu/Remember/README.md

 # Remember
-CLI Application made in Java for saving short messages / memos
+CLI Application made in Java for saving notes, contacts, urls and checklists.

-# Proiect Java

-## Idea proiectului

-Proiectul este axat pe salvarea informatiilor pentru un student.

-## Elemente salvabile
+## Usage

-Multimea elementelor salvate se imparte in urmatoarele categorii:
-1. Text
-2. Formula matematica
-3. URL
-4. Checklist
-5. Contacte
+Remember can be used both as a standard CLI tool and as an interactive environment.

+Please use `remember Help` from the command line, or `Help` from CLI Interactive for a detailed list of instructions.